Dixtosa/MathQuiz/README.md

-### MathQuiz ###

 A very simple application.
-User answers (=calculates) very simple mathematical expressions.
-The game duration is adjustable.

-version 1.2 and prior are *very* old and is not to be read by beginner programmers :D. There are here just for historical reasons.
+User is aksed a mathematical question and answers (=calculates) in an adjustable duration.

+== Whats new ==
+=== 1.2 ===
+This version is kept for only historical purposes only and beginners are not encouraged to read it for it might confuse them :)

+=== 1.5 ===
+Removed some of the premature stuff (e.g. splash, about and intro).
+Made the code a little more clever.

+== TO-DO ==
+* Fix config and ranking
+* Use pairs of numbers instead of fractions.Fraction